somphene/somphene.github.io/log/_posts/2024-03-29-01-number-language.md

 \end{array}
 $$

- Hence the offer $$2224$$ does not satisfy the requirement.
-Please consider that the inequality $$2224 \neq 5$$ would only be an equality if the offer $$2224$$ is exchanged with $$5$$.
-In the propsal, the best offer of what we already started with $$2224$$ gives us a contradiction.
-In the process of non-invasive testing to see if the offer $$2224$$ meets the requirement, we find that the requirement would have been satisfied if and only if we exchange the offer $$2224$$ with $$5$$.
+Hence the offer $$38$$ effectively gives an equality by exchanging $$38$$ with $$5$$ or effectively reading $$38$$ to have the value $$5$$ to the base $$3$$ (outside).
+To summarize, in the new way, the best offer of what we already started with $$38$$ gives us a contradiction.
+In the process of non-invasive testing to see if the offer $$38$$ meets the requirement, we find that the requirement would have been satisfied if and only if we exchange the offer $$38$$ with $$5$$.

 ### Identity (To be or not to be?)

-Proposal goes through without having to introduce the notion of any placeholder.
-The notion of a variable as a placeholder is also the notion of the identity element $$0$$.
+New method celebrates directly being face to face with numbers without having to introduce the notion of any placeholder.
+Further please may we notice that the notion of a variable as a placeholder is also the notion of the identity element $$0$$.
 Each placeholder is bypassed by a distinguished element.
 Hence there is never the need of an inverse: negative numbers.
 Instead we introduce the notion of outer number.
-Outer number may be thought of as an exchange.
+Please may an Outer number be interpreted as an exchange.

 ### Conclusion

 The notion of a variable may be used as an intermediate.
-The proposal is a direct way of doing the same question.
-Moreover, practically, an immediate solution is provided: the best number that is offered $$22224$$.
+The new method is a direct way of doing the same question.
+Moreover, practically, an immediate solution is provided: the best number that is offered $$38$$.
 The only symbols involved in the proposal are arithmetic.

 ### Implication